-Tables 3.3-2a and 3.3-2b identify which of the high-priority COPCs can be significantly affected by the residual impacts of drilling fluids:
+Tables 3.3-2a and 3.3-2b identify which of the COPCs can be significantly affected by the residual impacts of drilling fluids:

-- Barium may not be reliable if residual inorganic chemicals are present, if reducing conditions have developed (other than nitrate-reducing), or if the carbonate mineral system is in disequilibria. - The reliability of manganese concentrations may be in question if any of several residual drilling effects are present (pH/alkalinity excursions, residual inorganic chemicals, or reducing conditions other than nitrate-reducing) or if the carbonate system is in disequilibium. - RDX may not be reliable if reducing conditions are present in the screen interval that enhance biodegradation beyond that which occurs under ambient conditions. - Nondetects of other HE compounds, as well as most of the SVOC/VOCs listed in Table 3.3-1b, cannot be considered R&R of predrilling conditions if reducing conditions have developed as a residual drilling effect or if residual organic drilling polymers remain in the formation.
+- Barium may not be reliable if residual inorganic chemicals are present, if reducing conditions have developed (other than nitrate-reducing), or if the carbonate mineral system is in disequilibria. - The reliability of manganese concentrations may be in question if any of several residual drilling effects are present (pH/alkalinity excursions, residual inorganic chemicals, or reducing conditions other than nitrate-reducing) or if the carbonate system is in disequilibium. - RDX may not be reliable if reducing conditions are present in the screen interval that enhance biodegradation beyond that which occurs under ambient conditions. - Nondetects of other HE compounds, including their intermediate breakdown products, as well as most of the SVOC/VOCs listed in Table 3.3-1b, cannot be considered R&R of predrilling conditions if reducing conditions have developed as a residual drilling effect or if residual organic drilling polymers remain in the formation.

 Results.
-The capability of each screen to provide R&R data for the Priority 1 COPCs is tabulated in Table 3.3-3 and shown graphically in Figure 3.3-5.
+The capability of each screen to provide R&R data for the COPCs (including broad classes of compounds such as the VOCs and SVOCs) is tabulated in Table 3.3-3 and shown graphically in Figure 3.3-5.
 The key conclusions of this evaluation are as follows:

-- All four single-screen wells can provide R&R data for all Priority 1 COPCs. - Eighteen (of 26) screens can provide R&R data for RDX. - Nineteen (of 26) screens can provide R&R data for barium. - Eighteen (of 26) screens can provide R&R data for other HE and for SVOC/VOCs. - Sixteen screens (of 26) can provide R&R data for manganese. - In general, screens that are not reliable for one COPC are also not reliable for one or more of the others.
+- All four single-screen wells can provide R&R data for all Tier 1 COPCs. - Eighteen (of 26) screens can provide R&R data for RDX. - Nineteen (of 26) screens can provide R&R data for barium. - Eighteen (of 26) screens can provide R&R data for other HE (including their intermediate breakdown products) and for SVOC/VOCs. - Sixteen screens (of 26) can provide R&R data for manganese. - In general, screens that are not reliable for one COPC are also not reliable for one or more of the others.